promohan/shoping-mall/README.md

-# 🏬 Moh Mega Mall
+# 🏬 Mohan Mega Mall

 Welcome to **Moh Mega Mall** — a modern and responsive shopping mall website built using HTML, CSS, and JavaScript.
 This project showcases a stylish, user-friendly interface that simulates an online mall experience, complete with featured brands, exclusive deals, and product listings.